adamesss/backitup/README.md

 supports tar --exclude-tag=<tag> with tag MYCACHE.TAG -- put an empty file called MYCACHE.TAG in any directory you don't want backed up.

+to restore, just decrypt the file(s) by hand if required: `openssl des -d -in archive.n.tgz.des -out archive.n.tgz`, enter the encryption key when prompted. then untar normally, starting with level 0 then level 1. no special tar options are needed on restore.

 ### why yet another backup script?

 the backup system i use on my servers is based on "dump" and doesn't do